Posiplusive/pdanet-linux/README.md

 ++ various other additions

-we can change logo if need be and maybe add some flags...

 tested on x86_64 Arch Linux with a paid version of pdanet+ running on Android 14.

+# How to use

+# To-do

+* auto reconnect network interface in case of disconnect
+* change logo
+* add some flags